 Hello and welcome to Kay's Art of Millinery Buckram Hat Frames Intro Page.
-Today is Friday May 19, 2017, This is an update to inform you no orders will be process or accepted before June 3, 2017.
-The good news is I will be offering a few hat making workshops in Memphis the months of June, July and August.
-For more information please check back and feel free to browse the site.
+Today is June 6, 2017 this update is to inform you I am offering a limited number of hat making workshops in Memphis the months of June, July and August 2017.
+For more information click the workshop information link below.

 On these pages you will find a large selection of buckram hat frames which are created from my collection of more than one hundred wooden crowns and brims blocks.
 Most of these hat frames are different from any others being offered and allow you to create unique designs.